CSHA’s quarterly publication, California Health Law News

 CSHA maintains two lists for hearing officers.
 To appear on

 either list, a person must have certain general qualifications.
+The Completed

-One list, the Completed Hearings List, is comprised of names of
+Hearings List is comprised of names of persons who have served as

-persons who have served as a hearing officer or been lead counsel
+a hearing officer or been lead counsel in at least five (5)

-before a peer review hearing committee ("completed hearings").
+hearing committee (“completed hearings”).
+The General List is

-persons who have not served as a hearing officer or been lead
+comprised of names of persons who have not served as a hearing

-counsel in at least five completed hearings but who have other
+officer or been lead counsel in at least five completed hearings,

-self-identified relevant experience or qualifications.
+but who have other self-identified relevant experience or

 Participation in the program is based on information provided by